oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-prepare-a-special-goodbye-to-a-co-worker-leaving-the-company/rule.md

 - Have a special lunch with the whole team
 - Prepare a card signed by all team members to say goodbye
 - Get the team together for drinks after work (if you are working remotely, this can be done via Microsoft Teams or Zoom)
-- Get the boss to write a speech about the soon to be ex-employee and make sure everyone can participate in the farewell​
+- Get the boss to write a speech about the soon to be ex-employee and make sure everyone can participate in the farewell

 Of course, you can personalize it according to each employee’s personality.

 As a goodbye could be due to redundancy, or a resignation, it’s always a good idea to ask the employee how they might feel about the situation.
 This is an important step to ensure they are comfortable.

-​​​

-​